West Sussex with Dogs – The Best Walking Spots

 The lake is perfect on a hot day and an area of the park is sectioned off specifically for swimming and paddling.
-Water sports equipment and are available to those looking to hire one and take a trip onto the water.
+Water sports equipment is available to those looking to hire some and take a trip onto the water.
 There are additional places designated to BBQs around this area, so if you fancy you can cook and eat sausages, while your dog gazes at you lovingly and while the children play.

 Dinosaur Island is one of the largest children’s play areas in West Sussex.
 It is designed to suit a range of different age groups and has disabled access.